 CCB International (Holdings) Limited has been the diamond sponsor of Charity Run for two consecutive years, supporting our goal to end AIDS for all children.
 The company has also extended its support to our work through Red Packet Campaign, spreading blessings for the festive season of Chinese New Year to children in need.

-SF Express has become one of the sponsors of UNICEF Charity Run for a third successive year, supporting UNICEF’s global campaign in ending AIDS with a particular focus on eliminating mother-to-child transmission of HIV.
-It also donates to our “Schools for Asia” Programme to help improve early learning and teaching quality.
+SFHK has been sponsoring the annual fund raising event of UNICEF HK for the fourth consecutive year to support the UNICEF’s global campaign in ending AIDS with a particular focus on eliminating mother-to-child transmission of HIV.
+The company also made donations to the “Schools for Asia” and ‘China Children’s Health Fund’ Programmes to help improve early learning and teaching quality as well as the health condition of children living in China.

 MTR Corporation Limited